 Board of Trustees

 Sanjay Dholakia ’87 has strong family ties to Webb.
-Both his brother, Sameer Dholakia ’91, and his wife, Melissa Barnes-Dholakia ’87, are also alumni and his daughter Maya ’21 is a VWS senior.
+His brother, Sameer Dholakia ’91, his wife, Melissa Barnes-Dholakia ’87, and his daughter, Maya ’21, are all alumni.
 Sanjay has “a keen sensitivity for what education can do.”
 He served on The Board of Trustees of Lighthouse Community Charter School in Oakland, and he and his family endowed Webb’s Pravina Dholakia Scholarship Fund.
 Sanjay received his BS in economics from the University of Pennsylvania’s Wharton School of Business and his MBA from Northwestern’s Kellogg School of Management.
-From 2008 to 2010, he served as chief marketing officer for Lithium Technologies and was most recently the Chief Marketing Officer for Marketo.
+From 2008 to 2010, he served as chief marketing officer for Lithium Technologies and was most recently the chief marketing officer for Marketo.
 As a trustee, Sanjay hopes to use his marketing and strategic planning expertise to “help Webb become an institution that endures and thrives for centuries.”

-While a student at Webb, Brown traveled on summer Peccary trips, which he fondly remembers, and he holds dear the memories of the great teachers he enjoyed including Ray Alf and Larry McMillin.
-He played soccer, basketball and baseball, and values Les Perry’s coaching and life lessons.
-“I am very pleased to serve on the Board.
-It will be a privilege to work with Taylor Stockdale, his staff, and a very dynamic and committed Board.
-I look forward to helping Webb achieve its educational and fundraising goals.”
+While a student at Webb, Blake traveled on summer Peccary Trips, which he fondly remembers, and holds dear the memories of the great teachers he enjoyed, including Ray Alf and Larry McMillin.
+He played soccer, basketball and baseball and values Les Perry’s coaching and life lessons.

 YesVideo is the global leader in personal home video transfer and online video sharing.
 It digitizes video formats such VHS, Beta and 8mm film and stores its customer’s treasured memories in the cloud for access online, through mobile and connected TV.
 To date YesVideo has transferred over 10M videos.

-A passionate advocate for education, Deval Dvivedi ’00 was elected to The Webb Schools Board of Trustees in March.
-Deval lives in New York City with his wife, Snigdha, and is currently Head of International for Eagle Proprietary Investments Ltd. At Eagle, he focuses on new investments, strategic partnerships, and also manages Eagle’s international investments portfolio.
-Deval is a Board Member or Board Observer in the following companies: Accordion Partners, Accordion International, China Rapid Finance, Ironwood Legal Solutions, Asset Vantage Systems and Shanghai Harvest Network Technology.
+A passionate advocate for education, Deval Dvivedi ’00 lives in New York City with his wife, Snigdha, and is Head of International for Eagle Proprietary Investments Ltd. At Eagle, he focuses on new investments, strategic partnerships and manages Eagle’s international investments portfolio.
+Deval is a board member in the following companies: ContractPodAi, Resolute Bio, Ironwood Legal, Asset Vantage and Robin.

 After Webb, Deval received his Bachelor of Science degree in Finance from Boston College.
 He spent a year at the London School of Economics studying finance in the General Course program.

-Jenna Gambaro ’95 is one of Vivian Webb’s most committed and passionate alumnae.
+Jenna Gambaro ’95 is one of Vivian Webb School’s most committed and passionate alumnae.
 In 2010, she was elected to Webb’s Board of Trustees.
 She has been a class agent every year since graduation and served as reunion chair for her 10-, and 15-year reunions.
-Jenna earned her BS in business and marketing from Portland State University and her JD from Southwestern School of Law.
+Jenna earned her B.S. in business and marketing from Portland State University and her juris doctorate from Southwestern School of Law.
 Since 2004, she has been a business affairs executive in the Motion Picture Talent and Literary Department of Hollywood’s Creative Artists Agency.
+She is also a member of the Board of Trustees of The Point Foundation.

-Over the past 15 years she has been an highly active philanthropist and community leader in Southern Nevada.
-Hornbuckle is a founding member of Nevada Women in Philanthropy Organization where she sits on the Executive Committee and has served as Chair of several operating committees, current Chair of Grant Monitoring.
+Over the past 15 years, she has been an highly active philanthropist and community leader in Southern Nevada.
+Wendy is a founding member of Nevada Women in Philanthropy Organization where she sits on the Executive Committee and has served as chair of several operating committees and is currently chair of Grant Monitoring.
 Wendy was also instrumental in passing Nevada’s most recent legislation on gun control impacting proper background checks for a safe Nevada.

-Jennifer Y. Ishiguro ’91 has fond memories of embracing her inner nerd at Vivian Webb by writing for the literary magazine, taking multiple foreign language classes and participating in bit (never lead) roles in every play and musical.
-She now (perhaps less creatively) serves as chief legal officer & secretary of StepStone Group LP, a global private markets firm that provides customized investment and advisory solutions to some of the most sophisticated investors in the world.
+Jennifer Y. Ishiguro ’91 serves as partner, chief legal officer & corporate secretary of StepStone Group Inc., a global private markets firm that provides customized investment and advisory solutions in private equity, infrastructure, private debt and real estate to some of the most sophisticated investors in the world.
 Prior to joining StepStone, Jennifer served in legal leadership roles at AutoGravity Corp., a Daimler and Volkswagen-owned fintech; Gateway One Lending & Finance, LLC, the auto finance subsidiary of TCF Financial Corp.
 (NYSE: TCF); and Toyota Financial Services.

-Before launching her in-house career, Jennifer practiced for eight years in the fields of securities law and capital markets at Davis Polk & Wardwell LLP, spending time in the firm’s New York, Tokyo and Washington, D.C. offices.
+Jennifer also practiced for eight years in the fields of securities law and capital markets at Davis Polk & Wardwell LLP, spending time in the firm’s New York, Tokyo and Washington, D.C. offices.
+She is passionate about diversity, equity and inclusion, serving on the D&I Committee of her current company and promoting DEI in the legal profession.

 Naveen Jeereddi ’92 is founder and CEO of Jeereddi Partners L.L.C., an event-oriented, value investment firm.
 He has over two decades of value-oriented experience financing, analyzing, and investing in public and private companies.
 Naveen has served in value investment roles at Donaldson, Lufkin & Jenrette (DLJ), Onex Corporation, The Baupost Group L.L.C., and Tala Investments LP.
 He currently serves on the boards of directors of Chandler Global PTE.
 Ltd, iDream Media Inc., and XPRS Capital LLC.
 He earned an MBA with distinction from the Harvard Business School and a BBA with high distinction from the University of Michigan.
 His older sister, Dr. Praveena Jeereddi ’90, is a graduate of Vivian Webb School.
 Naveen lives in Los Angeles with his wife, Amy, and their four children.